jdorn/php-reports/README.md

 Major features include:

 *   Display a report from any data source that can output tabular data (SQL, MongoDB, PHP, etc.)
-*   Output reports in HTML, XML, CSV, JSON, or pretty much any other format
+*   Output reports in HTML, XML, CSV, JSON, or your own custom format
 *   Add customizable parameters to a report (e.g. start date and end date)
 *   Support for graphs and charts with the Google Data Visualization API
 *   Easily switch between database environments (e.g. Production, Staging, and Dev)